Fat: Saturated vs. unsaturated fats

 Different foods contain different amounts of fat with different proportions of saturated and unsaturated fatty acids.
 Some animal products, like beef and dairy products made with whole or reduced fat milk like yogurt, ice cream, cheese and butter have mostly saturated fatty acids (and some have significant contents of dietary cholesterol).
 Other animal products, like pork, poultry, eggs, and seafood have mostly unsaturated fats.
 Industrialized baked goods may use fats with high unsaturated fat contents as well, especially those containing partially hydrogenated oils, and processed foods that are deep-fried in hydrogenated oil are high in saturated fat content.

 Plants and fish oil generally contain a higher proportion of unsaturated acids, although there are exceptions such as coconut oil and palm kernel oil.
 Foods containing unsaturated fats include avocado, nuts, olive oils, and vegetable oils such as canola.

-Many careful studies have found that replacing saturated fats with cis unsaturated fats in the diet reduces risk of cardiovascular diseases (CVDs), diabetes, or death.
+Many scientific studies have found that replacing saturated fats with cis unsaturated fats in the diet reduces risk of cardiovascular diseases (CVDs), diabetes, or death.
 These studies prompted many medical organizations and public health departments, including the World Health Organization (WHO), to officially issue that advice.
 Some countries with such recommendations include: